“How do I study without getting distracted?” That’s a MAJOR concern for you, right?

 Get Around the Distractions

-You have control over your phone and social media.
+You can control your phone and social media.
+But some things in life are beyond your control, such as:

-- Install heavy curtains, like really heavy ones, on your study room windows.
-Heavy curtains reduce the level of noise and unwanted sounds.
+• Install heavy curtains—like really heavy ones—on your Study windows.
+Heavy curtains reduce the level of outside noise.

-- Join your local library.
-Libraries are generally more peaceful than homes.
-You can concentrate better on your studies in a library than in a noisy neighborhood.
+• Join your local library.
+Libraries are generally quieter than homes.
+And you can surely concentrate better on your studies in a library than in a noisy neighborhood.

 You cannot manipulate the outside sounds, but you can indeed control your study timings, the environment, and the place of study.
-With that, we’ve come to another mistake you might have been making, and that is…
+And with that, we’ve come to another mistake you might have been making, which is…

 2. Multitasking